code-423n4/2023-08-dopex-findings/data/erebus-Q.md

 or changing the comment and the function name if your intention for the function is to behave like a setter.

 NOTE -> I will put it as gas too

+## [NC-04] Using safeMath for with solidity version >=0.8.0
+I'll keep it short.
+Solidity by default checks over/underflows forom version 0.8.0 onwards.
+Do not use safeMath -> https://github.com/code-423n4/2023-08-dopex/blob/eb4d4a201b3a75dd4bddc74a34e9c42c71d0d12f/contracts/amo/UniV3LiquidityAmo.sol#L29C30-L29C30